open-edge-insights/eii-azure-bridge/README.md

 **IMPORTANT NOTE #2:**

-If you wish to use the sample EIS ONNX UDF, now is the time to configure the UDF to run.
-See the [Sample EIS ONNX UDF](#sample-eis-onnx-udf) configuration section below for how to configure the UDF.
+If you wish to use the sample EII ONNX UDF, now is the time to configure the UDF to run.
+See the [Sample EII ONNX UDF](#sample-eii-onnx-udf) configuration section below for how to configure the UDF.

 #### Expected Result

-Once the following step has been completed, then you should have correctly configured `.env` files to deploying EIS via Azure.
+Once the following step has been completed, then you should have correctly configured `.env` files to deploying EII via Azure.
 If some of the values were incorrect, then you will encounter issues in the proceeding steps.

 ### Step 3 - Configuring Azure IoT Deployment Manifest

-Once you have your target edge system provisioned and EIS configured, you need to create your Azure IoT Hub deployment manifest.
-The EIS Azure Bridge provides some convenience scripts to ease this process.
+Once you have your target edge system provisioned and EII configured, you need to create your Azure IoT Hub deployment manifest.
+The EII Azure Bridge provides some convenience scripts to ease this process.

 > **NOTE:** These steps should be done from your development system setup in